-- 7. The commonality and statewide nature of these irregularities impacts the elections. - 8.
+- 7. The commonality and statewide nature of these irregularities impacts the election. - 8.
 "The right to vote is protected in more than the initial allocation of the franchise.
 Equal protection applies as well to the manner of its exercise.
 Having once granted the right to vote on equal terms, the State may not, by later arbitrary and disparate treatment, value one person's vote over that of another."
 Bush v.
 Gore, 531 U.S. 98, 104-05 (2000).
-All citizens, including Pennsylvanians, have rights under the United States Constitution to the full, free, and accurate elections built upon transparency and verifiability.
-Citizens are entitled and deserve to vote in a transparent system that is designed to protect against vote dilution. - 9.
-As evidenced by numerous sworn statements, Defendants egregious misconduct has included ignoring legislative mandates concerning mail-in ballots which amounted to over 2.6 million of the approximately 6.75 million votes in

-Pennsylvania - including the mandate that mail-in ballots be post-marked on or before Election Day, and critically, preventing Plaintiff's poll watchers from observing the receipt, review, opening, and tabulation of mail-in ballots.
-Those mail-in ballots are evaluated on an entirely parallel track to those ballots cast in person.
+All citizens deserve to vote in a transparent system. - 9.
+As evidenced by numerous sworn statements, Defendants' egregious misconduct has affect all mail-in ballots which amounted to over 2.6 million of the approximately 6.75 million votes in Pennsylvania including the mandate that mail-in ballots be post-marked on or before Election Day, and preventing Plaintiff's poll watchers from observing the receipt, review, opening, and tabulation of mail-in ballots. - 10.
+In a rush to count mail ballots and ensure Democrat Joe Biden is elected, Pennsylvania has created an illegal voting system for the 2020 General Election, devaluing certain votes. - 11.
+Accordingly, Plaintiffs seek an emergency order prohibiting invalidate ballots cast by voters who were notified and given an opportunity to cure their invalidly cast mail-in ballot.